SafeAuto Facing Lawsuit Over “Minimum Limits” Coverage

 SafeAuto is facing a class action lawsuit that accuses the company of purporting to sell “minimum limits” coverage even though it routinely tacks on an unnecessary product to these policies for an extra cost.

 What’s worse, the suit claims, is that most people are unaware that they’re being charged for more coverage than they requested.
-Now, more people are needed to come forward to strengthen the litigation against the auto insurer.

 If you have a “minimum limits” policy with SafeAuto, it’s possible that you’re paying more than you should be.
-Learn more about the class action lawsuit against SafeAuto by filling out the form on this page

 What Does the Lawsuit Say, Exactly?

 According to the class action, SafeAuto’s advertising specifically targets consumers who only want the bare minimum when it comes to auto insurance.

 Many consumers don’t know what they need to comply with state law and therefore rely on SafeAuto to provide only what’s necessary when requesting and purchasing “minimum limits” automobile insurance.